Dr. Sarah Pittman (she/her)

 License Number: 0810008773 (Virginia)

-Current client can visit their portal here: current client portal
+Current clients can visit their portal here: current client portal

 For the 2025-2026 academic year, I am offering a reduced rate for therapy to a limited number of college and graduate school students.

 I provide individual therapy, family therapy, and parent/caregiver support.
-I am passionate about working with people who have difficulties controlling their emotions and behaviors that may have led to problems in their life, including tantrums/meltdowns, arguments, aggression, self-harm, suicidal thoughts, impulsivity, and challenges in their relationships.
+I specialize in treating older children, teens, and adults who are experiencing mood concerns, such as depression, mood swings, and irritability, have trouble controlling anger and emotions, and/or have experienced trauma and major life stress.
+I am passionate about working with individuals who have difficulties controlling their emotions and behaviors that may have led to problems in their life, including loneliness, tantrums/meltdowns, arguments, aggression, self-harm, suicidal thoughts, impulsivity, and challenges in their relationships.
 I also teach parents/caregivers of children and teens strategies to manage challenging emotions and behaviors.
+I also provide family therapy for families who have difficulties managing emotions within the family system, have trouble with communication, and have strained relationships.

 I incorporate a strengths-based and culturally-responsive approach to tailor evidence-based treatments to meet the individual needs of each client.
 I strive to create a culturally-responsive environment that promotes inclusivity across backgrounds.
 I am LGBTQIA+ and neurodiverse affirming and welcome discussions around these identities in our sessions.